 This indicates the percentage of residents who sustained a pressure ulcer.
 Pressure ulcers, which are also referred to as bed sores, are routinely caused by patients not being moved frequently enough.
 Better nursing protocols minimizes the percentage of residents in a nursing home who sustain pressure ulcers.

 In Wellington Rehabilitation and Healthcare, 3.38% of Patients had Serious Falls

 This indicates the percentage of patients that have had a fall leading to severe injury.

 In Wellington Rehabilitation and Healthcare, 1.52% of Patients had UTIs

 This is the percent of patients that sustained a urinary tract infection.
 Urinary tract infections are considered to be a measure of nursing care at a nursing home.
 UTI's are often associated with a nursing home with worse hygiene protocols.
 Nevertheless, this metric could also be skewed for some nursing homes due to different reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of residents given antipsychotic medications.
-Antipsychotic drugs are administered to residents for a variety of conditions, such as dementia.
-Tragically, in limited cases, excessive reliance on these medications may suggest a nursing home is using these medications to control patient behavior.
+This tells you the percent of residents who were given antipsychotic drugs.
+While antipsychotic medications may be vital to many residents, it is important to make sure these drugs are being used appropriately.
+In some cases, excessive reliance on these medications may indicate a nursing home is using these drugs to control patient behavior.